 But then there are people to whom physical intimacy is important, but emotional/mental compatibility is even more important.
 To them, sex/ physical intimacy is just one component of the relationship, so they focus on looking for a partner with whom they can connect emotionally/mentally first, before looking at other areas.
 For such people, they select their partners based on their emotional and mental connection first and then let their physical closeness with each other build up naturally, rather than filtering people based on physical intimacy.

 So an example is a friend who was with her boyfriend for 3 years before they got married.
-During their courtship they weren’t sexual intimate, though her boyfriend was previously sexually involved with his exes.
+During their courtship they weren’t sexually intimate, though her boyfriend was previously sexually involved with his exes.
 They were, however, physically intimate (kissing, hugging, cuddling, etc.), like with most modern couples.
 They are now married for several years with a kid, and their relationship is one of the healthiest among the people I know.
 Of course there is no way for me to know the specifics of a relationship as an outsider (such as whether there is any issue behind closed doors), but it does seem that way based on my intuition and what I see.

 For myself, my primary language of love is not physical touch; it’s communication and words.
 I like to speak to connect with my partner, to know how he is doing, and to know him on a deeper level.
 On the other hand, Ken had many relationships in the past and he was pretty much sexually involved with all his past partners, including a variety of flings and ONS’s.
 But this disparity didn’t stop us from connecting deeply.
 For me, when I asked him what he thought about deferring sex (early on in our relationship), he said he didn’t care because the connection between us is stronger than what he had ever felt before.
 The whole notion of sex early on in the relationship, later, after marriage, or even never (and this I quote him) for whatever bizarre biological reason was a mere triviality to him.
 In a different relationship he might have been concerned because there’s always an issue of sexual incompatibility between partners, but for some reason this concern simply didn’t come up for him with us.
 He said the whole thought of sex or no sex just paled in comparison to the connection we have; it was not even a factor of consideration for him.

 Now I’m not trying to say that sexual intimacy isn’t important or that physical compatibility is not something we should look at, because it’s not true.
 I do think that sexual/physical intimacy is important, and it is part and parcel of a successful relationship.
-But I also genuinely think that sexual/physical intimacy, for the most part and for most couples, arise naturally out of a strong emotional and mental compatibility.
+But I also genuinely think that sexual/physical intimacy, for the most part and for most couples, arises naturally out of a strong emotional and mental compatibility.
 In the many cases I’ve looked at, couples who are supposedly dealing with an issue with a lack of physical spark or physical incompatibility are always invariably dealing with emotional/mental compatibility issues of some kind.
 Even though they may think that they are dealing with a unique issue in sexual/physical incompatibility or mismatch in sex drives, there are usually underlying factors that are tied to an incompatibility in other areas.
 For example, I once knew someone divorced his wife because they didn’t have sex at all in their entire marriage of 3-4 years.
 While it looked like an issue of physical incompatibility, when I dug deeper, it turned out that there was never a real emotional or intellectual connection to begin with, leading to the sexual emptiness in the marriage.

-It is also important to note that sometimes there may be changes in our lives (such as work stress, down periods in life, etc.) that create intimacy issues with our partners, but that again is linked to emotional and life factors than real physical mismatches.
+It is also important to note that sometimes there may be changes in our lives (such as work stress, down periods in life, etc.) that create intimacy issues with our partners, but that again is linked to emotional and life factors rather than real physical mismatches.

 Which brings me to this point: Madaline, deep down, I suspect that the “lack of physical spark” is probably not the real reason for the breakup.
 And I suspect that you probably think the same way too.
 I believe there was probably a missing compatibility in some other area (emotional, shared visions, shared values, aspirations, whichever it is) that caused physical spark to both become an issue and the issue, following which it became the cause for the breakup.